Kylegoslin/moodle-block_signinsheet/signinsheet/README.txt

 by Kyle Goslin & Daniel McSweeney

-Copyright 2013-2015 - Institute of Technology Blanchardstown.
+Copyright 2013-2014 - Institute of Technology Blanchardstown.
 Web: www.itb.ie
-Version 1.5
+Version 1.4

 ----------------------------------------------------------------------

 Sign In Sheet block allows you to generate attendance lists for your students.

-A list of students with a space for a signature is generated for printing based on enrolments.
+Each of the students which are currently added to a course page will have their name and blank line which allows them to sign their name to indicate that they attended a class.
+This physical sign in is requirement which is needed in some institutes.

 Additional information about the course name and the current date is added to the top of the sheet, allowing for easy tracking of printed lists.